Active

 Policy-as-Product Frameworks

-Translating experimental findings into design rules for the people deploying agent systems.
-Consequence regimes, accountability horizons, visibility prompts, memory structure, measurement choices — the everyday levers, the failure modes they prevent, and the evidence behind each rule.
+Translating experimental findings into design rules for the people deploying AI workforces.
+Bystander visibility, accountability horizons, review windows, memory structure, trust repair, consequence design — the levers, the failure modes they prevent, and the evidence behind each rule.

 PolicyEvaluationDeployment